toralf/torutils/README-nftables.md

 I use [this](https://github.com/toralf/tor-relays/) project to maintain Tor relays, bridges, Snowflake standalone proxies.
 Furthermore, I use it for compile-tests of upcoming Linux kernels.
-And, it is the origin fo the nftabels variant of the ruleset.
+And, it is the origin of the nftables variant of the ruleset.